NB: These notes are provided, and any sizes or weights are given, as a guide only.

 Medium Pieces [over 1M or 10 kg]

 For medium sized pieces, delivery is normally accommodated by the artist with his own transport (e.g. estate car or small van).
-An agreement with the customer as to the date, time and any special unloading requirements, must be clearly made before delivery takes place.
+An agreement with the customer as to the costs, date, time and any special unloading requirements, must be clearly made before delivery takes place.
 In some cases the customer will be able to collect work at the end of the exhibition; this must be clearly agreed between the artist and the customer.

 Small Pieces [under 1M or 10 kg]